-Findings related to Prime's oversight activities may result in pharmacy payment recoupment, claim adjustment, remediation, termination from one or more Networks, and termination of the Pharmacy Participation Agreement.
-For purposes of the Pharmacy Oversight section, please see the specific criteria found in the guidelines located in the Pharmacy Audit section on Prime's website.
+Findings related to Prime's oversight activities may result in payment suspension, pharmacy payment recoupment, claim adjustment, remediation, termination from one or more Networks, and termination of the Pharmacy Participation Agreement.
+For purposes of the Pharmacy Oversight section, please see the specific criteria found in the guidelines located on Prime's website.